 Advanced camera control

-The Geoscan V has automatic focus, aperture and light control routines built in to the Geotek imaging software.
+The Geoscan VI has automatic focus, aperture and light control routines built in to the Geotek imaging software.
 The software now guides the user through the camera and lighting set-up to optimise image exposure consistently and simply.

 Core photographic archiving